 James A. B. Scherer

-In 1908, James A. B. Scherer was appointed president of Throop Polytechnic Institute, the forerunner to Caltech.
+In 1908, James A. B. Scherer was appointed president of Throop Polytechnic Institute, a forerunner to Caltech.
 Pasadena philanthropist Amos Throop had established the school in November 1891, and astronomer George Ellery Hale, the first director of the Mount Wilson Laboratory and a member of Throop's board of trustees, appointed Scherer to lead the fledgling university.
 Prior to his arrival, Scherer had served as a Lutheran minister and teacher in Japan, cofounding the Japan Evangelical Lutheran Church in Tokyo in 1892.
-From 1904 to 1908—the year he arrived at Throop—he was president of Newberry College in South Carolina.
-In 1913, Throop Polytechnic Institute was renamed Throop College of Technology; just seven years later, in 1920—the year Scherer resigned to become director of the Southwest Museum—it became the California Institute of Technology.
-By then, and under Scherer's leadership, Caltech had 359 undergraduates and 9 graduate students, five buildings on a 22-acre campus, and a strong faculty that included Arthur Amos Noyes and Robert A. Millikan.
+From 1904 to 1908 (the year he arrived at Throop) he was president of Newberry College in South Carolina.
+In 1913, Throop Polytechnic Institute was renamed Throop College of Technology; just seven years later, in 1920 (the year Scherer resigned to become director of the Southwest Museum) it became the California Institute of Technology.
+By then, and under Scherer's leadership, Caltech had 359 undergraduates and 9 graduate students, five buildings on a 22-acre campus, and a strong faculty that included Arthur A. Noyes and Robert A. Millikan.

 "The very close association of [engineering and science] . . . has in fact been one of the most distinctive objectives in the Institute's development.
 It is a familiar but a very true observation that the fundamental science of one generation is the applied science of the next."